 This indicates the percent of patients who have had a major fall.
 Falls resulting in major injury are considered by many in the nursing home industry to be a measure of nursing care .
 Major falls are often the result of poor nursing care.

 Minimizes Urinary Tract Infections

-This metric measures the percent of long-term care patients who experienced UTI's.
-UTI's could be an indicator of a facility with worst hygiene practices.
-However, this datapoint could also be skewed for some facilities due to different reporting standards for urinary tract infections.
+This metric gauges the percent of long-term stay patients who suffered from a UTI.
+UTI's could be an indicator of poor nursing care.
+Nevertheless, this datapoint may also be skewed for certain nursing homes due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents who were given antipsychotic medications.
-While antipsychotic medications may be helpful for many residents, it is important to confirm these drugs are being used appropriately.
-In limited cases, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.
+This metric gauges the percent of long-term residents receiving antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used only where medically required.
+In some situations, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.